TomPoulton/elden-ring-damage-calculator/README.md

 You can now see how the weapon's stats change with attributes in real time using the slider under the charts

+## Updates

+2022/04/11 - Added 'Spell Boost' (Incantaion/Sorcery scaling) calculations, and added it as a sort option

 ## Usage

 Enter your attributes at the top, then either search for the best weapon for your stats, or look up a specific weapon and see how it will perform.